Words and Photography by Dalene Heck

 As suggested, I waved the fog of the smoldering sweetgrass onto my eyes so that I may see clearer, over my ears so that I may hear better, and to my mouth so I that may speak truth.
 I continued to coax it over various areas and limbs of my body and finished by bringing the smoke enveloped in my hands close to my heart.

-The particular intimacy of it, in full view of the other participants, startled me during both ceremonies.
+The particular intimacy of it, in full view of the other participants, startled me.
 I was shy of the eyes of virtual strangers that may have watched me in such a special moment, but at the same time, I also felt more connected to them and my surroundings.

-And it was one of those experiences where in retrospect I shook my head in disbelief, thinking of my upbringing in this province surrounded by Indigenous communities, and wondering why I had never experienced indigenous tourism Alberta before.
+And it was one of those experiences where in retrospect I shook my head in disbelief, thinking of my upbringing in this province surrounded by Indigenous communities, and wondering why I had never experienced indigenous tourism in Alberta before.

 Times have changed, thankfully.
 With two high school educators in my immediate family, we’ve talked plenty about Alberta’s “new curriculum” and how content and methods of teaching will give students a far better opportunity to retain important knowledge and awareness.
 Particularly addressed in the new curriculum is the commitment to better honour First Nations, Metis, and Inuit content.
 These changes, according to this couple in our 40s who feel like we are learning it all from the beginning (and dozens of years after our formal education), are far overdue.